Rattko/Bachelor-Thesis/README.md

 ## Installation

-Unfortunately, one of our core dependencies does not support Windows operating system.
+Unfortunately, one of our core dependencies does not support the Windows operating system.
 Thus, we are forced to require either macOS or Linux operating system.
 We also use the new syntax for type hints requiring Python 3.10.
 Furthermore, [AutoSklearn](https://automl.github.io/auto-sklearn/master/index.html) requires [SWIG](https://www.swig.org).
 It can be installed using Homebrew on macOS or any package manager on Linux.
 Once these requirements have been met, we can obtain the source code and proceed with the installation.
 Run the following commands:

 ```zsh
 git clone git@github.com:Rattko/Bachelor-Thesis.git && cd Bachelor-Thesis